drfoxvet/drfoxvet-net/site/content/post/cats-why-they-should-be-enclosed-and-not-roam-free.md

 Municipalities need to consider these findings and take every measure to improve public health standards by mandating, as with dogs, rabies vaccinations for all owned cats and not allowing cats to roam free in their neighborhoods.
 Many such communities have skunks, raccoons, foxes and bats who, as this CDC report documents, serve as reservoirs for rabies infection.
 This could be quickly passed on to outdoor cats and then from the cats to people when they return home or when they bite people who contact them outdoors.
 This virus affects animals’ brains and is appropriately called ‘le rage’ because infected animals are hyper-aggressive and bite at whatever they can, as I have witnessed working at the animal hospital and refuge my wife Deanna Krantz founded and ran in S. India over a decade ago.

 All engaged in TNVR-trap, neuter-vaccinate (against rabies) and release “community cat” programs should cease and desist because these cats can rarely be trapped again for needed re-vaccination if they survive such inhumane abandonment.
 While it is true that cases of cat-to-human rabies infection are rare in the U.S., the incidence of rabies in wildlife is on the upswing, increasing the risk of cats becoming infected: And, as the CDC notes: “The number of human rabies deaths in the United States has been steadily declining since the 1970’s thanks to animal control and vaccination programs, successful outreach programs, public health capacity and laboratory diagnostics, and the availability of modern rabies biologics.
-Yet each year, hundreds of thousands of animals need to be placed under observation or be tested for rabies, and between 30,000 to 60,000 people need to receive rabies postexposure prophylaxis.” https://www.cdc.gov/rabies/location/usa/surveillance/human_rabies.html
+Yet each year, hundreds of thousands of animals need to be placed under observation or be tested for rabies, and between 30,000 to 60,000 people need to receive rabies post exposure prophylaxis.” https://www.cdc.gov/rabies/location/usa/surveillance/human_rabies.html

 IN-FIELD STUDY OF PREDATION BY HOUSE CATS

 Researchers distributed GPS tracking backpacks to pet owners in six countries, including the United States, United Kingdom, Australia, and New Zealand.
 They collected data on both how far 925 pet cats roamed and how many animals they hunted down.
 Pet cats kill between two and ten times more wildlife than native predators, the researchers found.